webtides/element-js/docs/features/store.md

 When a certain property in the properties map is an instance of the provided class `Store` it is treated as an external `Store`.
-A `Store` can be created outside of a components´ scope or in a dedicated Module to keep track of shared Application State.
+A `Store` can be created outside a components´ scope or in a dedicated Module to keep track of shared Application State.
 When a components´ property is an instance of a `Store` the instance will be added as an observer and automatically updated when the store ist changed.